 As a recruitment marketer, you understand the importance of your content stack.
 You need at-the-ready content that appeals to the universal, targeted, and personalized needs of candidates throughout the candidate experience.

 A surprise to no one: people want to meet their future boss.
 53% of candidates said meeting with the hiring manager had the biggest impact on their interview experience (LinkedIn).
-Bring that impact to the beginning of the candidate experience by creating content specific to each hiring manager.
+Bring that impact to the beginning of the candidate experience by creating content specific to each hiring manager with hiring manager videos.

 Candidates want to know: